Suleman1411/calculator/README.md

 ## Usage

-1. Run the calculator with `npm start`.
+1. Run the calculator with `node index.js`.
 2. Choose an operation from the menu.
 3. Enter the required numbers.
 4. View the result in colorful Chalk formatting.